Out of fear or ignorance there are many water damage cleanup mistakes that people commit. These mistakes lead to loss of more money and time.

 In some situations, people tend to panic and neglect retrieving their valuables and other important items.
 Some people think these items aren’t restorable and consider them lost.
 This is not true for the majority of cases.
 If you act fast you can salvage most of your items and even restore them to their old condition.
 You can do this by following a few basic steps.

-Make sure you start drying the area as soon as possible by turning on the fans, air conditioners and blowers.
+Make sure you start drying the area as soon as possible by turning on the fan, air conditioners and blowers.
 Wipe excess water from items like furniture and wooden valuables since they are susceptible to fast damage from moisture.
 Hang out all the items to dry in the sun as soon as possible.
 Use paper towels and napkins to absorb excess water and never leave items to remain soaking in water.

 Forgetting To Document The Damage